Perry-Chin/webapi-assignment1/README.md

 Once the module is installed, you can run the following functions:

 + **playlist.searchSongs(query)**
     This function allows the user to search for songs by artist or title.
-The search query is not case-sensitive and can take any form.
+The search query is case-insensitive.

 + **playlist.createPlaylist(playlistName)**
     This function allows the user to create a playlist with the specified name.
-If the playlist name is already in use or is an empty string, an error will be returned.

 + **playlist.editPlaylist(oldname, newname)**
     This function allows the user to edit the name of an existing playlist.
-If the new name is empty or already exists (except for the old name), an error will be returned.

 + **playlist.viewPlaylist(playlistName)**
     This function allows the user to view the songs in their playlist.